Film Review – The Nightingale (2019)

 I’m interested to hear other side of this discussion, and perhaps that will cause a change in my tone down the line.
 But for now, this entire piece of The Nightingale rang false.

 I have no doubt that Jennifer Kent is a great auteur with plenty to say.
 (You can count on me being first in line to see her next film.)
 She gets some amazing performances out of this cast, so much so that I finally understand why Sam Claflin is a thing in Hollywood.
 Her sense of tension and visual storytelling is wonderful and rough.
-As far as Kent’s eye for visuals and feeling goes, I have no quarrels.
+As far as Kent’s eye for visuals and feeling goes, I have no qualms.

-All of my problems in the film stem from The Nightingale‘s writing, which after a solid first act turns into a very standard revenge thriller with some troubling characterizations.
+All of my problems in the film stem from The Nightingale‘s writing, which after a solid first act turns into a very standard revenge thriller with some possibly troubling characterizations.
 The fact is that we’ve seen this movie far too many times in the past.
 It’s absolutely well-filmed and well-acted, but I struggle to take anything insightful away from The Nightingale in the end, no matter how hard it tried.

 Thank you for reading!
 What are your thoughts on The Nightingale?
 Comment down below!